 So many conflicting things have been said and written about the ‘leadership’ in the continent of Africa, which most if not all, Europeans believing that Africans cannot generally rule.

-The question of ‘bad leadership’ in Africa has also been exaggerated to an extend that one would believe that only monsters and lunatics rule the continent, save for the images of few such as Nelson Mandela.
+The question of ‘bad leadership’ in Africa has also been exaggerated to an extent that one would believe that only monsters and lunatics rule the continent, save for the images of few such as Nelson Mandela.

-However, with a variety of assassinations and military coup around the continent mostly backed by the West, Africans recently on social media continue to express regret over losing some leaders whom were previously viewed as controversial or ‘bad’ leaders as would normally be portrayed by Western Media.
+However, with a variety of assassinations and military coup around the continent mostly backed by the West, Africans recently on social media continue to express regret over losing some leaders who were previously viewed as controversial or ‘bad’ leaders as would normally be portrayed by Western Media.

-The following leaders accordingly, are much celebrated today especially by the youthful population of Africa on social media.
+The following leaders accordingly are much celebrated today especially by the youthful population of Africa on social media.

 2. Muammar al-Gaddafi: Despite the controversy that surrounded his “autocratic” rule, Colonel Gaddafi is ironically one of the most popular leaders whom Africans express ‘regret ‘over losing.
-Gaddafi’s removal from power and assassination in 2011 saw the one time darling of the world, Libya face long-term insecurity and political division, as well as an economic crisis in the oil-rich country.
+Gaddafi’s removal from power and assassination in 2011 saw the one time darling of the world, Libya faces long-term insecurity and political division, as well as an economic crisis in the oil-rich country.

 4. Amílcar Lopes da Costa Cabral: Known by his revolutionary name, Abel Djassi, Cabral remains one of the most celebrated philosophical revolutionary leaders in Africa.
 He led the nationalist movement of Guinea-Bissau and Cape Verde Islands and the ensuing war of independence in Guinea-Bissau.
-He was assassinated on 20 January 1973 and since then Guinea Bissau has never seen a stable leadership.
+He was assassinated on 20 January 1973 and since then Guinea Bissau has never seen stable leadership.
 The agricultural engineer, intellectual, poet, theoretician, revolutionary, political organizer, nationalist and diplomat remains celebrated across the continent.

 5. Samora Machel: Samora is the influential and motivation revolutionary leader and first leader of Mozambique.
 Samora received military training, joined the Mozambique Liberation Front (Frelimo) and became the official leader in 1970, following the assassination of the incumbent, Eduardo Mondlane.
 President Machel, died in 1986 along with 33 other senior government officials in a suspicious presidential aircraft crashed near the Mozambique-South Africa border.
 He is popular for his stand against the exploitation of Mozambique by the colonial powers.
 He was a Pan Africanist and who championed the course of the people.